-Here is a selection of some short films I've made over the years.
-Lots of great collaborations with many talented people.
+A selection of short story telling films I've made over the years.

 Better Love is a New York City comedy about surveillance, suspicion, and knowing (or not knowing) what one wants in a relationship.
 Madeline has been screwed in past relationships so is determined to help other women - it’s a business, and she expects to turn a profit.
 With a right hand girl to handle the tech side side of marital surveillance (and a client named Stephanie who is confused just enough to follow along with her plan), things seem to be falling into place.
 Madeline sets up a series of tests in Central Park for Stephanie’s husband, who encounters scenarios designed to test his character and faithfulness.
 But the best strategical plans are no match for the chaos of the city and Madeline soon learns that being a cyber-sleuth is more complicated and dangerous that she could ever have imagined.